corepunk-community/faq/README.md

 ### Is there PvP?

 Yes.
-You could theoretically play the game without engaging in PvP, but you would be pretty limited in what you could accomplish.
+You could theoretically play the game without engaging in PvP or going to the PvP zone, but it would be less efficient.

 ### How do I flag for PvP?